6 Creative Ways to Support Employee Mental Health | All Points North

 According to the American Institute of Stress, 95% of workers report feeling stress at work, with 62% describing their stress level as high with extreme fatigue/feeling out of control.

 Stress isn’t just a personal issue – employees’ mental and emotional health has drastic implications for organizations.
-According to the CDC, depression makes physical job tasks more difficult about 20% of the time and impacts cognitive performance about 35% of the time.
+According to the CDC, ork stress negatively impacts employee mental health and physical wellness and puts employees at a greater risk for workplace violence.

 With substance use and overdose rates on the rise and added stress from the ongoing COVID-19 pandemic, employees aren’t just losing hours of productivity – they’re struggling in silence.
 Healthcare workers, veterans, and families of veterans are especially at risk.